JimCzuprynski/OracleLiveLabs/jrdv-schrodingers-document/prepare-jrdvs/prepare-jrdvs.md

     ![Opening file](images/file-open-create-jrdvs.png)

-2. Next, we will create three new JRDVs that we'll be using throughout the rest of this LiveLab session
+2. Next, we will create three new JRDVs that we'll be using throughout the rest of this LiveLab session:

-- Open the file named **create_jrdvs.sql** by clicking on the File ...
-Open icon.
+- Open the file named **create_jrdvs.sql** by clicking on the *File ...
+Open* icon.
 - Click the button that shows a document with the small green play button on it to run the whole script.
 - If it asks you to select a connection in a popup window, choose **hol23c_freepdb1** from the drop down and then click OK.

     ![Create JRDVs](./images/execute-create-jrdvs.png)

-    You should see that the views are created.
+    You should see that the new JRDVs have been created.
 If you had created them earlier, they will simply be replaced.

-3. Let's view some details about the JRDVs that we just created.
+3. Let's view some details about one of the JRDVs that we just created.

 - In the left-hand-side panel, click on the plus sign in front of the Views node in the tree view to expand it and reveal the JRDVs.
 - Click on the JRDV named **PLANTING_ACTIVITY_DV** to see some of the details about this object.

     ![View JRDV Details](./images/view-jrdvs-in-tree.png)

 - If you click on the Data tab for the JRDV, you can view the data returned as individual JSON documents.
 Hovering over the row will also display the JSON-formatted information in detail.

     ![Glimpse JRDV Data](./images/view-jrdvs-data-from-tab.png)

 ## Task 2: Explore JRDV Metadata